 Along with RWD, there is the concept of mobile-first design.
 In the typical site design process, designers start with a desktop site design, and then try to scale down the site by pulling away images and functionality to allow the site to work on mobile platforms.

 However, with mobile-first, the whole mobile design process is reversed.
 The mobile strategy begins the design process.
 This method starts with a site that is optimized for basic mobile phones that aren’t media query- or Java Script-enabled.
 It is then enhanced for ‘smarter’ mobile devices, tablets, and laptop/desktop computers.
 With mobile-first design, you ensure that your site will offer your mobile users the optimal experience they need, whether it is an emergency or not.

 A great example of how Gravitate has utilized RWD on a medical site is Elite Care.
-In a high-stress situation, it is important that a medical site be easy to read and navigate.
+In a high-stress situation, it is important that a medical site is easy to read and navigate.
 With this site, we knew that many Elite Care patients utilize a mobile device to find a local emergency center.
-It was imperative that the site accommodate these devices without sacrificing functionality and design.
+It was imperative that the site accommodates these devices without sacrificing functionality and design.

 A Takeaway for the Medical Industry

 Just as a medical facility is designed to accommodate and treat various types of people and ailments, a site should be designed to function and respond to various types of devices and screens.
 Provide the best experience for your users—mobile or desktop, emergency or not—and you will become their go-to for their medical assistance needs.